Lisdexamfetamine: Comparison to other formulations

+Analogues

+Analogues of lisdexamphetamine include lomardexamfetamine, lys-MDA, and lys-MDMA, among others.

 History

-Lisdexamfetamine was developed by Robert Oberlender at New River Pharmaceuticals, under the name NRP104, before being bought by Takeda Pharmaceuticals through its acquisition of Shire Pharmaceuticals, prior to market release.
+Lisdexamphetamine was developed by Robert Oberlender at New River Pharmaceuticals, under the name NRP104, before being bought by Takeda Pharmaceuticals through its acquisition of Shire Pharmaceuticals, prior to market release.
 It was developed to create a longer-lasting and less-easily abused version of dextroamphetamine, as the requirement of conversion into dextroamphetamine via enzymes in the red blood cells delays its onset of action, regardless of the route of administration.

-In February 2007, the US Food and Drug Administration (FDA) approved lisdexamfetamine for the treatment of ADHD.
-In August 2009, Health Canada approved the marketing of lisdexamfetamine for prescription use.
+In February 2007, the US Food and Drug Administration (FDA) approved lisdexamphetamine for the treatment of ADHD.
+In August 2009, Health Canada approved the marketing of lisdexamphetamine for prescription use.

-In January 2015, lisdexamfetamine was approved by the FDA for the treatment of binge eating disorder in adults.
+In January 2015, lisdexamphetamine was approved by the FDA for the treatment of binge eating disorder in adults.

-The FDA gave tentative approval to generic formulations of lisdexamfetamine in 2015.
-The expiration date for patent protection of lisdexamfetamine in the US was 24 February 2023.
+The FDA gave tentative approval to generic formulations of lisdexamphetamine in 2015.
+The expiration date for patent protection of lisdexamphetamine in the US was 24 February 2023.
 The Canadian patent expired 20 years from the filing date of 1 June 2004.

 Production quotas for 2016 in the United States were 29,750 kg.